Chat with us

 New York City is one of the most exciting places on the planet!
 This bustling city of more than eight million people is home to some of the world's most profitable businesses, successful entertainers, and Columbia University, one of the elite Ivy League schools.
 Thousands of students worldwide compete for admission to this top university each year.
 If you love New York and dream of getting into Columbia, this blog explains everything you need to know about the application process and tips to help you stand out from the competition.

-Columbia University is a private Ivy League research university in Upper Manhattan, New York City.
+Columbia University, ranked #22 in the 2023 QS World University Rankings, is a private Ivy League research university in Upper Manhattan, New York City.
 The university includes three undergraduate schools: Columbia College, The Fu Foundation School of Engineering and Applied Science, and the School of General Studies.
 In addition to undergraduate education, the school has many graduate and professional schools, including the highly ranked Business School, Teachers College, Law School, and College of Physicians and Surgeons.

 Established in 1754, Columbia was originally called King's College by the royal charter of George II of Great Britain.
 It was renamed Columbia College in 1784 following the American Revolutionary War.